How can businesses set up and accept recurring payments from customers?

 3. Stripe – pretty versatile

-Stripe is often the payment gateway of choice for global card acceptance in an online store, even if it is not the cheapest.
-However, the platform’s many features usually call for more experienced users such as web developers.
+Stripe is a popular payment gateway for global card acceptance in online stores, even if it’s not the cheapest.
+The platform’s many features usually require more experienced users such as web developers.

 Stripe is known for its ability to accept a large number of payment methods.
 This includes Bacs Direct Debit, domestic and international debit and credit cards, SEPA and other international payments.